Peter Flinn is the 2021/22 President of the Institution of Mechanical Engineers.

-Peter Flinn is a chartered engineer who studied mechanical sciences at the University of Cambridge.
-He also holds an MBA and attended the ISMP senior management programme at Harvard Business School.
-He has worked mainly in manufacturing industry in the aircraft, rail, commercial vehicle and process industries sectors.
+He is a chartered engineer who studied mechanical sciences at the University of Cambridge.
+He also holds an MBA and attended the international senior management programme at Harvard Business School.
+He has worked mainly in manufacturing industry in the aircraft, rail, commercial vehicle and process industries.

 He started his career with the military aircraft division of what is now BAE Systems on projects such as the Anglo-French Jaguar.

-He then moved to Leyland DAF Limited, the commercial vehicle organisation, his last position being Quality Director for the UK part of the company, having previously held senior positions in product development, research and manufacturing in Leyland and in Scotland.
+He then moved to Leyland DAF Limited, his last position being Quality Director for the UK, having previously held senior positions in product development, research and manufacturing in Leyland and in Scotland.

-He joined BREL/ABB in Derby, now Bombardier UK’s rail business, as Head of Engineering.
-He was closely involved in the restructuring of the rail company after ABB took full control, setting up and running the Bodyshell Division of which he was Director, based in York.
+He joined BREL/ABB in Derby, now part of Alstom’s UK rail business, as Head of Engineering.
+He was closely involved in the restructuring of the company after ABB took full control, setting up and running the Bodyshell Division of which he was Director, based in York.

-Subsequently in ABB, he was MD of ABB Support Ltd in Derby and then MD of ABB Engineering Services/ABB Eutech, a 750-person international technical consultancy, bought by ABB from ICI.
-His role there was to integrate this business into ABB, ensure its financial viability and develop its position in the market place.
+Subsequently in ABB, he was MD of ABB Support Ltd and then of ABB Engineering Services/ABB Eutech, a 750-person international technical consultancy, bought from ICI.
+His role was to integrate this business into ABB, ensure its financial viability and develop its position in the market place.

-His most recent industrial role was as Managing Director of Vectra Group Limited, an engineering consultancy specialising in safety work for hazardous industries, bought in a distressed condition.
-It was subsequently sold for a significant premium.
+His most recent industrial role was as MD of Vectra Group Limited, an engineering consultancy specialising in safety work for hazardous industries.

-Since 2007, he has worked at the interface between industry, government and academia.
+Since 2007, he has worked mainly at the interface between industry, government and academia.
 In 2014, he completed the start-up of the Aerospace Technology Institute.
 Prior to that, he helped InnovateUK establish the Catapult programme.
 During 2009 and 2010, he was the Project Director for the £40.55m Manufacturing Technology Centre built near Coventry.
-All three organisations seem to be flourishing.
+All three organisations are flourishing.

-Since withdrawing from active consultancy in 2017, he has written a book entitled Managing Technology & Product Development Programmes, to be published by John Wiley & Sons in March 2019.
+Since withdrawing from active consultancy in 2017, he has written a book entitled Managing Technology & Product Development Programmes, published by John Wiley & Sons in 2019.